-1. Where will iPads be placed in our schools for the 2013-14 school year?
+Where will iPads be placed in our schools for the 2014-15 school year?

+iPads will be distributed during the first few weeks of school.
 Parents of students in grades 4-8 who would like their child to take the iPad home must meet three requirements:

 Kindergarten – Grade 3

 iPads that were purchased for students in the fall 2013 will still be used.
 There are not enough iPads for every child, so each elementary school will decide how the iPads will be used.
 Devices in grades K-3 will not go home, therefore parents of children in these grades need not pay the $50.00 Device Annual Protection Plan nor attend the parent orientation.

 Orientation sessions are approximately 45 minutes in length.
 School staff will outline best practices for use and care at both home and school.
 Digital citizenship will also be emphasized.

 If I have children enrolled in multiple schools, must I attend an orientation session at each location?

 No. Additional copies of the required signature pages will be available at each orientation session.
 Be sure to sign one for each of your children.
 We will then route signatures to their appropriate school/destination.

 Payment for the Device Annual Protection Plan must be made at each school, but can be sent with your child.
 Please make all checks payable to the Rock Hill School District.

 I have attended a parent orientation in prior years.
 Must I attend again?